bmordas11/mbta/README.md

 # mbta
-A simple website to track the MBTA Commuter Rail
+### A simple website to track the MBTA Commuter Rail

-# This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Information about the application

 * Ruby version
     - ruby version: 2.2.3

-* System dependencies

-* Configuration

 * Database creation
+    - Postgres database with ActiveRecord assist for SQL commands
+    - Running "rake db:create" will create the database locally

 * Database initialization
+    - Running "rake db:migrate" will run the database migrations
+    - The "rake db:seed" function will run the web-scrape

 * How to run the test suite